corrode/corrode.github.io/content/blog/tips-for-faster-rust-compile-times/index.md

 Here are some tips to speed up your compile times.
-This list was originally released on my [private blog](https://endler.dev/), but I decided to update it for 2025 and move it here.
+This list was originally released on my [private blog](https://endler.dev/), but I decided to update it and move it here.

-While compile times can be a challenge when adopting Rust, they're often manageable with the right techniques.
-For a broader perspective on Rust adoption, see [Why Rust in Production](/blog/why-rust/).

 All tips are roughly ordered by impact so you can start from the top and work your way down.